-Camera Prep Technician (level 3)
+Camera Prep Technician EPA

+The Camera Prep Technician EPA is the end-point assessment for this level 3 standard.
 Camera prep technicians are typically found in the media rental industry where hire companies supply cameras for film, TV, music promos, commercials, virals and other productions, often for businesses operating a fleet of demonstration and loan equipment.
 The production stage for which cameras are hired is the first step in the making of a film or television production.